verhovsky/books-futures-explained/src/6_future_example.md

 in your browser.

-I'll walk you through the example, but if you want to check it out closer, you can always clone the repository and play around with the code yourself.
+I'll walk you through the example, but if you want to check it out closer, you can always [clone the repository][example_repo] and play around with the code yourself.
 There are two branches.
 The `basic_example` is this code, and the `basic_example_commented` is this example with extensive comments.